liam-wiltshire/talks/machinelearning/content.md

 # Supervised Learning

-- Supervised learning involves giving your learning function set of pre-labeled data as training data
+- Supervised learning involves giving your learning function a set of pre-labeled data as training data
 - Your learning function will analyze the training data to classify previously unseen data.

 ???